blt4linux/research/README.md

 Run `import.py` in this directory. **You should only run this on new databases!** If it fails mid import, your type definitions may be toast.

-Note you may have to do this with your IDB located inside the repository folder - I'm not quite sure how relative paths work with IDAPython.

 ## Exporting types

 If you've made modifications you wish to contribute, run `export.py`.
 This will copy all non-excluded